19hours/sg-statutes/Acts/Companies Act.md

 [Act 36 of 2014 wef 03/01/2016]

-(m) the payment of some or all of the costs by a company listed on a securities exchange in Singapore or any securities exchange outside Singapore associated with a scheme, an arrangement or a plan under which any shareholder of the company may purchase or sell shares for the sole purpose of rounding off any odd-lots which he owns,
+(m) the payment of some or all of the costs by a company listed on an approved exchange in Singapore or any securities exchange outside Singapore associated with a scheme, an arrangement or a plan under which any shareholder of the company may purchase or sell shares for the sole purpose of rounding off any odd-lots which he owns,

+[Act 4 of 2017 wef 08/10/2018]

 [Act 36 of 2014 wef 03/01/2016]